joelguittet/meta-chip-examples/meta-chip-example-1wire/README.md

 --

 The following images are available:
-* chip-image-example-1wire: image with 1-Wire master interface set on PD2 pin and all 1-Wire slave support added to the kernel.
+* chip-image-example-1wire: image with 1-Wire master interface set on PD2 pin and all 1-Wire slaves support added to the kernel.

 The wanted image is chosen during the build with bitbake command.